wasinger/jsonrpc-bundle/README.md

 Testing
 -------

-The bundles comes with a test service.
+The bundle comes with a test service.
 To see if it works add the following configuration to your config.yml:

 ```yaml
 # app/config/config.yml